isomerpages/mse-sggreenplan/_key-focus-areas/0-overview.md

 		Beyond HDB towns, we will green 80% of all buildings over the next decade.<br/><br/>
 		We will develop eco-friendly districts as demonstration projects that we can scale up.
 Jurong Lake District will be a model sustainable mixed-use district, with district cooling, solar power deployment and super low-energy buildings.<br/><br/>
 		We can make vehicles cleaner.
 All new public buses are already hybrid or electric.
 We can do the same for private cars.<br/><br/>
 		Singapore’s urban environment makes us an ideal city for adopting electric vehicles or EVs.
 We have declared our 2040 vision: to phase out internal combustion engine vehicles, and have all vehicles run on cleaner energy.
-To get there, we will require all newly-registered cars to be cleaner- energy models by 2030.<br/><br/>
+To get there, we will require all newly-registered cars to be cleaner-energy models by 2030.<br/><br/>
 		To support the growth of EVs, we will more than double our EV charging point targets – from 28,000 to 60,000 by 2030.
 We will tap the capabilities of the private sector to build up this infrastructure.
 We will also revise the vehicle tax structure to make it easier to buy and own EVs.<br/><br/>
 		All these efforts, in industries, residential estates, commercial buildings and private transport, will reduce our energy consumption by more than 8 million megawatt hours per year.
 This amount of energy is sufficient to power almost all our households’ annual energy use in 2030.
 This will in turn reduce domestic greenhouse gas emissions by at least 3 million tonnes per year by 2030.</p>
 	</div>